alexanderbeletsky/symbiosis.js/test/README.md

 Integration test is, in other hand, tests object collaboration without mocking external dependencies.

 Good test coverage is a combination of unit tests (fast) and integration tests (slow).

+## Red, Green, Refactor

+So called TDD "mantra" is number of simple steps that are used during development:

+1. Write test on non-existing behavior.
+Test here is a hypotheses of how thing should work.
+It never can pass, so it should remain in RED state.
+2. Turn hypotheses to fact, but implementing it.
+You should not focus on code quality, re-usage or other aspects, the goal is to make things work.
+Test should become GREEN after.
+3. As soon as GREEN state archived, the code should be refactored (if needed).

+Those 3 steps concludes TDD cycle, next cycle should start after.

 ## Safety net